Note: CHI 2026 has no hybrid or remote attendance.

 The primary goal of the program is to provide a forum for in-depth research discussions while also fostering an environment where participants can network both with mentors and other peers.
 The 2026 Student Mentoring Program will be completely offline, taking place in the afternoons during the on-site conference.

 This renewed SMP program extends a traditional Doctoral Consortium format to include a broader range of activities to cater to the needs of students at different stages of their career.
-There are 2 events which will take place during two separate days (afternoon session) of the conference:
+There are 3 events which will take place during two separate afternoons of the conference:

-- CHI101 Information and Networking: An information session where students at any stage of their research training will get access to information and advice about how to navigate conferences and get the best out of CHI.
-This will be followed by a cohort-building activity for students at any stage to find peers with shared affinities, grow their network, and be inspired by each other’s work and ideas.
+- Activity #1: CHI101.
+An information session (including a panel with researchers at different career stages) where students at any stage of their training will get access to information and advice about how to navigate conferences and get the best out of CHI.

-- Roundtable Mentoring Session: An in-depth mentoring session for mid-stage Ph.D. students, where they will get a chance to discuss their in-progress research with other peers as well as with expert mentors.
-Those participating in this activity will also be invited to showcase a poster at a general poster session.
+- Activity #3: Dissertation Research Roundtable: An in-depth mentoring session for mid-stage Ph.D. students, where they will get a chance to discuss their in-progress research with other peers as well as with expert mentors.
+Those participating in this activity will also be asked to showcase a poster at a general poster session.
+Students accepted into this activity will be awarded a complementary student registration.

 In addition to the above, we will also be hosting a number of parallel activities such as a career panel (open to all conference attendees), and informal social events that do not require a PCS submission or a formal invitation.
 These activities will be announced in the future.
 Please look out for those announcements.